 To complete this race Moel Siabod, the highest peak in the Moelwynion mountain range once again looms ahead.
 This time you must ascend the full 3.5km to reach the summit at 872m above sea level before turning round to run back down again.
 To get to the finish turn right and run through the forest one final time before hitting the home straight back towards the lake.
 The finish line framing Wales' most famous peak Snowdon awaits.

-Adventure Championships (Slateman/Snowman/Sandman)
+Standard Price - Adventure Championships Standard (Slateman/Snowman/Sandman)

 In line with British Triathlon Federation rules you must be at least 17 years old to take part in this race.